Sony A99 II vs RX1R II

 Studio photographers will appreciate that the Sony A99 II (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A99 II and the RX1R II are recent models that feature in their makers' current product line-up.
+Both the A99 II and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the A99 II does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 Review summary: Sony A99 II vs RX1R II

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A99 II and the Sony RX1R II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha ALT-A99 II: